- Low fat biscuits and crackers wholegrain crackers and crispbreads

 - Biscuits, crackers and cakes are all high carbohydrate foods.

 - Sugars are part of the total carbohydrate in a food.
-Eating less sugary food can help lower the total amount of carbohydrate eaten and so can help control blood glucose levels.
+Eating less sugary food can help lower the total amount of carbohydrate eaten, which can help control blood glucose levels.

 - Some crackers are high in salt and fat – check the label.